 COVID-19 Directive #3 for Long-Term Care Homes issued by the Chief Medical Officer of Health (CMOH) establishes procedures and precautions for visits to long-term care homes and retirement homes.

-• The resident is self-isolating or symptomatic
+• is symptomatic

-Call the home for more information.
+Call the home for more information to:

 Before visiting any resident for the first time, training should be provided to caregivers by the home on how to safely provide direct care.
 After visiting a resident for the first time and at least once every month after, the home should ask caregivers to verbally attest that they have re-read the home’s visitor policy.